DinkoKaramfilov/bartenderrestfull/README.md

 "millisPerOunce" should be the number of milliseconds required to dispense an ounce.

+"buttonPin" should be the pin number that the button is plugged into.

-Once the server is running, send a POST request to localhost:3000/drink/:drinkID/make to make the corresponding drink.
+Once the server is running, send a POST request to localhost:3000/request/:drinkID to add the corresponding drink to the queue.
 ":drinkID" should be the id of a drink in config.json.

+Push the button to start making the next drink on the queue.

 Send a GET request to localhost:3000/config to get config.json.
 Use this file to populate the UI.